Wells Fargo lets you use Apple Pay and Android Pay to withdraw money

 TechCrunch first reported that Bank of America and Wells Fargo were both looking at Apple Pay for their ATM networks.
 Bank of America already started rolling out cardless ATMs last summer with support for Apple Pay, Android Pay, Samsung Pay and Microsoft Wallet.

-Wells Fargo is adopting the same strategy without Microsoft Wallet but I don’t think anyone cares.
-It is going to be convenient for customers who use a credit card for card transactions.
-They won’t have to carry around their debit card anymore.
+Wells Fargo is adopting the same strategy without Microsoft Wallet, but I don’t think anyone cares.
+It is going to be convenient for customers who use a credit card for card transactions, who won’t have to carry around their debit card anymore.

 After putting your phone on the NFC sticker and confirming with your fingerprint, you’ll still have to type your PIN number before you can withdraw money.